 Net Promoter Score= % promoters – % detractors

 Why Does a Net Promoter Score Matter for Your School?

 Your Net Promoter Score reveals just how loyal and happy your families and students are with their experience at your school.
 Your NPS reflects your audience’s true and reactive feelings towards your service, educational experience, or school as a whole.
 Software companies, retail clothing companies, and even schools should measure their NPS.

 While negative scores, or detractors, can deter future or prospective parents from choosing your school over another, positive scores, or promoters, often lead to unprompted word of mouth praise, testimonials, and references.
-This in turn generates more students and inquiries and can help grow your admissions funnel, resulting in higher enrollment numbers.
+This, in turn, generates more students and inquiries and can help grow your admission funnel, resulting in higher enrollment numbers.

 Get the best of SchoolAdmin content sent straight to your inbox.

 What is a “Good” Net Promoter Score (NPS)?